carlaKC/lightning-notes/ldk-arch.md

       - `handle_monitor_update_completion_actions`: TODO!
       - if `htlc_forwards` ->`forward_htlcs`
         - Pushes HTLC to the forward_htlcs mutex map

-## Channel

-- `define_state_flags!` macro (using `ChannelReady` example):
-  - Document for the flag
-  - FUNDED_STATE adds extra flage to our definition
-  - Name of the flag being implemented (eg `ChannelReadyFlags`)
-  - List of flags that we're adding:
-    - Doc string for the flag
-    - The name of the flag
-    - The bit value of the flag that we set
-    - Name of the getter function to generate
-    - Name of the setter function to generate
-    - Name of the function to clear the flag

-- `impl_state_flag!` macro:
-  - Implements methods on `ChannelState` that provide getter/setter/clear for a given ChannelState
-  - Matches current state to the expected state, then calls the method on the flags
-  - Each variant of the `ChannelState` enum holds its own set of flags that are defined by the `define_state_flags` macro

-## ChannelMonitor

-- Responsible for the on-chain actions related to a channel
-- We get a channel monitor back in the funding dance when we need to start watching the chain (ie, we've signed)
-- We call `ChainMonitor.watch_channel` to report the channel's existence
-- Channel mointors are given to the `ChannelManger` via `ChannelManagerReadArgs`: things that we don't

 ## STFU Implementation in LDK